a04101999/Anomaly-Detection-in-Satellite-Videos-using-Diffusion-Models/README.md

 essentially crafting a space-based video feed.
 Our central focus is the detection of anomalies, specifically wildfires and smoke, in these satellite videos.
-In contrast to prior endeavors in anomaly detection within surveillance videos [1], this study introduces a system tailored for high-frequency satellite videos, placing particular emphasis on two anomalies.
+In contrast to prior endeavors in anomaly detection within surveillance videos, this study introduces a system tailored for high-frequency satellite videos, placing particular emphasis on two anomalies.
 Unlike the majority of existing CNN-based methods for wildfire detection that rely on